The local behind the blog

 Drop me a line!

 Got a story idea?
 Have an event you’d like to publicize?
 Have some great photos to share?
 Interested in advertising on My Southborough?
 Just want to say hello?
-Send me email.
+Send me an email to firstname.lastname@example.org.

 I lived here as a kindergartner.
 Before and after, my family moved around quite a bit.
 We returned when I was 12 years old and finally set down some roots.